-A DIY Teacher Survival Kit is an awesome teacher gift idea for the first day of school!
-Read through this list of ideas for what to include in a teacher kit, and grab the cute free printable gift tag to create a Survival Kit for your kids’ teachers this year!
+A Teacher Survival Kit is an awesome gift to give your child’s teacher on the first day of school!
+Filled with essential items and some fun treats, a teacher’s survival kit is a great gift to kick off the school season!
+Read through this list of teacher survival kit ideas, and grab the cute printable gift tags to create a back to school survival kit for teachers this year!

-So if you’re looking for creative ideas for DIY teacher gifts for the first day of school, then why not put together a cute basket of teacher must-haves?!
+So if you’re looking for creative ideas for DIY teacher gifts for the first day of school, then why not put together a cute basket or box of helpful items to prepare your child’s new teacher for a great school year?!

 Here are some tips for making a teacher survival kit and ideas for what to include: